The Classic Art of The Summit Lighthouse

 Roger Gefvert’s study of Sanctissima and his finished painting.

 Roger’s artistic process for Sanctissima is so mind boggling I’m only going to give you a fast staccato description.
-It went something like this.
-Pencil sketches – broken into collages – the face was done separately – photograph of the entire collage– then colored pencils – pieces are then combined – then varnish – airbrushing – colors are brought to different areas – stencils are used to block other areas– colored pencils again – photographs throughout the process.
+It went something like this: Pencil sketches – broken into collages – the face was done separately eyes first – photograph of the entire collage – then colored pencils – pieces are then combined – then varnish – airbrushing – colors are brought to different areas – stencils are used to block other areas– colored pencils again – photographs throughout the process.
 There you have it, simple, and there it is, above.

 Chela and the Path